What is Trauma?

 - Seeking external validation and having low self-esteem

 Trauma therapy can help us find relief from the distressing events of our past and create a brighter future for ourselves.
 Our experienced childhood trauma counsellors in Vancouver and BC can help you address the root causes of your problems and move towards healing.

 Types Of Trauma Therapy:

 We use a variety of different trauma therapy treatment options to help you heal from trauma and PTSD.
 Some have been used for decades while others have only been used in recent years.
 They have proven to be effective in most clients when dealing with traumatic events.

 - Somatic Experiencing (SE)

 - Internal Family Systems (IFS)

-Book a complementary consultation with one of our trauma experts today. we look forward to hearing from you
+Book a complimentary consultation with one of our trauma experts today. we look forward to hearing from you